 Air pollution in the Balkans – independent monitoring

-In spite of growing evidence for air pollution from coal and continued protests from citizens in Balkan countries, the European Commission and the Energy Community do not treat air quality as a priority issue.
-Air quality data is unreliable in most countries in the region and we suspect the monitoring systems are sometimes turned off or placed in irrelevant locations.
+In spite of growing evidence on air pollution from coal and increasing public anger in Balkan countries, and besides the declarative commitments from the Green Agenda for the Western Balkans, the European Commission, the Energy Community and the Balkan countries still do not treat air quality as a priority issue.
+Official air quality data is unreliable in most countries in the region and we suspect the monitoring systems are sometimes turned off or intentionally placed in irrelevant locations.

 On this page we provide regularly collected data from a few selected sites.
 The data is gathered for at least 30 continuous days from each location.
 It is therefore indicative and is not intended to replace stationary long-term monitoring.
 As clearly visible on the map below, most of the power plants are not sufficiently monitored: many of them fall outside the monitoring stations’ range and do not cover all relevant pollutants.

 Implementation of the Air Quality Directive by Western Balkan countries – 2022 update